-- review of submissions ahead of the PR24 business planning process that including (but not limited to) WINEP submissions for river water quality, environmental investigations, bioresources and storm overflows, DWI submissions covering lead strategy, cyber security, water quality and water safety; - management of cyber-security risks including detailed penetration testing, ongoing compliance work in relation to the Security of Network and Information Systems (NIS) Regulations 2018 and the company's OT security network; - oversight of risk reporting, building upon the previous years' detailed review of risk appetite and tolerance for strategic risks and principal risks; - reviewing assurance plans to cover waste compliance, wastewater compliance, supply compliance and information assurance; - agreed the risk- based plan for internal audits over the year reviewing outcomes and agreeing recommendations, and in one case escalating actions; - plans to further develop our reporting under the Taskforce for Climate-related Financial Disclosures (TCFD); and - ongoing compliance with the Data Protection Act 2018 and the General Data Protection Regulations (GDPR).
+- review of submissions ahead of the PR24 business planning process that including (but not limited to) WINEP submissions for river water quality, environmental investigations, bioresources and storm overflows, DWI submissions covering lead strategy, cyber security, water quality and water safety; - management of cyber-security risks including detailed penetration testing, ongoing compliance work in relation to the Security of Network and Information Systems (NIS) Regulations 2018 and the company's OT security network; - oversight of risk reporting, building upon the previous years' detailed review of risk appetite and tolerance for strategic risks and principal risks; - reviewing assurance plans to cover waste compliance, wastewater compliance, supply compliance and information assurance; - agreed the risk- based plan for internal audits over the year reviewing outcomes and agreeing recommendations, and in one case escalating actions; - plans to further develop our reporting under the Taskforce for Climate-related Financial Disclosures (TCFD); and

 Our governance arrangements are available on the Company's website and provide full terms of reference for the Audit and Risk Committee.
-These are in accordance with both Ofwat's Board Leadership, Transparency and Governance (BLTG) principles and the Wates principles.
+These are in accordance with both Ofwat's Board

+Leadership, Transparency and Governance (BLTG) principles and the Wates principles.